 Audience Members Organizational Pattern Delivery Style Supporting Material Friendly They like you and your topic.
 Use any pattern.
 Try something new.
 Involve the audience.
 Be warm, pleasant, and open.
 Use lots of eye contact and smiles.
 Include humour, personal examples, and experiences Neutral They are calm, rational; their minds are made up, but they think they are objective.
 Present both sides of the issue.
 Use pro/con or problem/solution patterns.
 Save time for audience questions.
 Be controlled.
 Do nothing showy.
 Use confident, small gestures.
 Use facts, statistics, expert opinion, and comparison and contrast.
 Avoid humour personal stories, and flashy visuals.
 Uninterested They have short attention spans; they may be there against their will.
 Be brief-include no more than three points.
 Avoid topical and pro/con patterns that seem lengthy to the audience.
-Be dynamic and enter- taining.
+Be dynamic and entertaining.
 Move around.
 Use large gestures.
-Use humour, cartoons, colourful visuals, powerfu quotations, and startling statistics. room, standing motionless, pas or expecting the audience to pa Hostile They want to take charge or to ridicule the speaker; they may be defensive, emotional.
-Organize using a noncon- troversial pattern, such as a topical, chronological, or geographical strategy.
+Use humour, cartoons, colourful visuals, powerful quotations, and startling statistics.
+Avoid darkening the room, standing motionless, passing out handouts, using boring visuals, or expecting the audience to participate.
+Hostile They want to take charge or to ridicule the speaker; they may be defensive, emotional.
+Organize using a noncontroversial pattern, such as a topical, chronological, or geographical strategy.
 Be calm and controlled.
 Speak evenly and slowly.
 Include objective data and expert opinion.
-Avoid anecdotes and humour. a-and-answer period, if possible; cept only written questions. otherwise, use a
+Avoid anecdotes and humour.
+Avoid a question-and-answer period, if possible; otherwise, use a moderator or accept only written questions.